 The Bar Practice Course teaches advanced advocacy and mediation, as well as providing practical insights into life and practice at the New South Wales Bar.
 Lectures, workshops and mock trials demonstrate the responsibilities of barristers and their vital role in the administration of justice.
 The contributions of judges, magistrates, senior counsel, experienced barristers and professionals from other disciplines make the course an ideal introduction to practice as a new barrister.
-For overseas and interstate practitioners, the course is an effective way to familiarise themselves with practice at the New South Wales Bar.
+For overseas and interstate practitioners, the course is an effective way to familiarise themselves with practise at the New South Wales Bar.

 Applicants are advised to read the Bar Practice Course Policy.

 BPC fees may be waived or reduced where it is considered that payment could cause financial hardship.
-An application for a fee reduction or waiver should be addressed to the executive director and should set out the reasons for the application – for example if you are a holder of a current Commonwealth concession card; or details of your current financial situation.
+An application for a fee reduction or waiver should be addressed to the executive director and should set out the reasons for the application – for example, if you are a holder of a current Commonwealth concession card; or details of your current financial situation.
 The Association has a discretion to grant (or refuse) all fee waiver / reduction applications.

 Registration to the Bar Practice Course is by invitation only.
 A registration link will be sent to all eligible lawyers once they pass the NSW Bar Examination.
 While the examinee does not need to be admitted as a lawyer in order to attempt the Bar Examination, the registrant of the Bar Practice Course does need such qualification in order to apply for a practising certificate and commence the Reading Programme.

 The Bar Practice Course must be commenced within 15 months of passing the examination.
 When completing the registration for the Bar Examination, the registrant will be invited to indicate their preference for any of the three Bar Practice Courses immediately following the examinations.
 While all efforts are made to accommodate each registrant's preference, there is no guarantee that a registrant will be able to enrol in the course of his or her choosing.
 In order to ensure the efficacy of the course and the ability to obtain the optimal learning outcomes, the number of places in each course is limited.
 The limits that are applicable and the manner in which the places in the course are allocated are set out in the Bar Practice Course Policy.

 Acceptance of a place in the Bar Practice Course is deemed to have been confirmed only upon receipt of the 'Registration to attend the NSW Bar Practice Course' form and fee.
 To complete the registration application form you will need to have the following information at hand: